osygroup/Nxtgenhub_Challenge/README.md

    ```
    The prometheus.yml in the Prometheus installation is configured to get the health status of the web server via its health endpoint (https://helloworld.logeesti.co/health).

-   The Alert Manager setup is configured to send a message to a Slack channel whenever the webserver is down every five minutes till the web server is back up.
+   The Alert Manager setup is configured to send a message to a Slack channel whenever the webserver is down every five minutes until the web server is back up.
 Once it is back up, a message is sent to the Slack channel stating that the issue has been resolved.

 ### 8. Troubleshooting